Surface Fitting to Franke Data

 Normalizing the surface fit removes the warning message from the Results pane.

 Look at the Results pane.
-You can view (and copy if desired):
+You can view the:

-To export this fit information to the workspace, select Fit > Save to Workspace.
-Executing this command also exports other information such as the numbers of observations and parameters, residuals, and the fitted model.
+To export this fit information to the workspace, click Export and select Export to Workspace in the Export section of the Curve Fitter tab.
+Executing this command also exports other information such as the number of observations and parameters, residuals, and the fitted model.

 You can treat the fitted model as a function to make predictions or evaluate the surface at values of X and Y. For details see Exporting a Fit to the Workspace.

 Display the residuals plot to check the distribution of points relative to the surface.
-Click the toolbar button or select View > Residuals Plot.
+On the Curve Fitter tab, in the Visualization section, click Residuals Plot.

 When you move the mouse cursor to the plot, it changes to a cross-hair to show you are in outlier selection mode.